The Non-Practising Class is for registrants who want to keep their membership at times when they are not practicing in Ontario.

 - do not have to hold professional liability protection.

-Nurses can join the Non-Practising Class if they are (or ever have been) a member of the General or Extended Class.
+Registrants can join the Non-Practising Class if they are (or ever have been) a member of the General or Extended Class.

 Use of protected titles

-Members in the Non-Practising Class can identify themselves by the following:
+Registrants in the Non-Practising Class can identify themselves by the following:

 - “Registered Nurse, Non-Practising” or “RN, Non-Practising” in the case of members registered as RNs